Aner2005/Protocols/Efficient_Scalable_Constant-Round_MPC_via_Garbled_Circuits/DDHbasedBMROnline/README.txt

 DESCRIPTION

-Implementation of the code using key homomorphic PRFs based on DDH in quadratic group of a large safe prime.
+Implementation of the code using key homomorphic PRFs based on DDH in quadratic residues group of a large safe prime.

 COMPILATION